 Pivot from spreadsheets to storyteller

 Learning Tableau propelled Jaden Prottsman into an emerging area: Data.
 Working with the data visualization software gave the analyst the tools to communicate, persuade, and lead.
-It also made him take another look at graduate studies—Iowa’s Master’s in Business Analytics could put him in the fast lane to even stronger data skills.
+It also made him take another look at graduate studies—Iowa’s part-time master’s in Business Analytics could put him in the fast lane to even stronger data skills.

 Just a few classes into the degree, Prottsman is confident that he’s more marketable than ever—he could snag another job tomorrow.
 But he doesn’t have to search.
 The skills he’s acquiring are opening doors in his own company.